antmicro/kenning/docs/source/dl-deployment-stack.md

 Deep learning compilers can transform model representation to:

-* a source code for a different programming language, e.g. [Halide](https://halide-lang.org), C, C++, Java that can be later used on a given target,
+* a source code for a different programming language, e.g. [Halide](https://halide-lang.org), C, C++, Java, that can be later used on a given target,
 * a machine code utilizing available hardware accelerators with e.g. OpenGL, OpenCL, CUDA, TensorRT, ROCm libraries,
 * an FPGA bitstream,
 * other targets.